-- (a) gain a pass in SOWK 615 and SOWK 614 - (b) provide attestations as to character and suitability for beginning practice - (c) agree to practise in accordance with and be bound by the Code of Ethics of the Aotearoa New Zealand Association of Social Workers (Inc.)
+- (a) gain a pass in SOWK 615 and SOWK 614 - (b) provide attestations as to character and suitability for beginning practice - (c) agree to practise in accordance with and be bound by the Code of Ethics of the Aotearoa New Zealand Association of Social Workers (Inc.) and the Code of Conduct of the New Zealand Social Workers Registration Board.

-Candidates enrolled in SOWK 671 and 672 whose circumstances change in regard to character and/or suitability must inform the Fieldwork Co-ordinator immediately.
-Changes in circumstances, whether notified by the candidate or others, may result in the candidate being required to undergo a reassessment of suitability arranged by the Head of School.
+Candidates enrolled in SOWK 614, SOWK 615, SOWK 625, SOWK 671 and 672 whose circumstances change in regard to character and/or suitability must inform their Director of Programme immediately.
+Changes in circumstances, whether notified by the candidate or others, may result in the candidate being required to undergo a reassessment of suitability arranged by the Head of School